Shopify/shopify_python_api/README.md

         product = shopify.Product.find()
      ```

-1. It is best practice to clear your session when you're done:
+1. It is best practice to clear your session when you're done.
+A temporary session does this automatically:

      ```python
      shopify.ShopifyResource.clear_session()